msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 A couple of interesting japanese study resources I found while studying were Nihongo Con Teppei - A Japanese Podcast for Intermediates, and the second was Matt vs Japan's Youtube channel.
 Before you say "this asshole I knew it, filthy AJATTer" hear me out.

 When I first started listening to [Nihongo Con Teppei](http://teppeisensei.com/) I could hardly follow much of what he was saying, but if I listened and listened again, every subsequent listen I could pick up more and more.
 This was the one resource that I truly felt improved my Japanese more than anything else in terms of speaking and understanding casual Japanese.
 I can not recommend this podcast enough to low intermediates all the way to lower advanced learners. **THIS PODCAST HELPED ME COMMUNICATE IN JAPANESE MORE THAN ANYTHING ELSE**.
-In terms of time spent listening to real life results with my Japanese, nothing else that I used to study compares. ありがとうございました　鉄平先生！
+In terms of time spent listening to real-life results with my Japanese, nothing else that I used to study compares. ありがとうございました　鉄平先生！

 The second resource is Matt's channel, and up until this point I had laughed in the face of the Ajatt-ers because I was living the real AJATT (All Japanese All The Time).
 A few things he said really changed my whole perspective on studying Japanese.
 The first was that you could become fluent in Japanese without speaking a word which basically means your Japanese level is a function of your input NOT your output.
 The second was that the process to become actually be REALLY fluent.
 Not Benny fucking...
 I mean snake oil salesman fluent, was actually around 3-4 years, at the bare minimum.